 And, even though I never wanted to move to New York, I did enjoy life there for so many years- it’s a city whose energy is unmatched.

 Favorite trip you’ve ever taken?

-Hard to choose, but without question Japan.
+Hard to choose, but Japan is the first place that comes to mind.
 It’s a place that exceeded any expectations I could have ever dreamed.

 Until recently, I felt Japan was unparalleled.
-After spending a month in Vietnam, it’s not only my favourite country in SE Asia (from what I’ve seen so far), but also a place I’m keen to return to and spend more time seeing.
+After spending a month in Vietnam, it’s not only my favourite country in SE Asia, but also a place I’m keen to return to and spend more time seeing.

 PS.
 My must-haves for travel, including luggage and packing picks, apps I use to edit photos, and tools I rely on to plan trips.